dulibrarytech/oclc-reclamation/README.md

 #### OCLC Web Service Key

-For the `process_worldcat_records.py` script, you will need an OCLC web service key (aka WSKey) with access to the WorldCat Metadata API service.
-Follow these [instructions to request one](https://www.oclc.org/developer/develop/authentication/how-to-request-a-wskey.en.html).
+For the `search_worldcat.py` and `process_worldcat_records.py` scripts, you will need an OCLC web service key (aka WSKey) with access to the WorldCat Metadata API service.
+Follow these
+[instructions to request one](https://www.oclc.org/developer/develop/authentication/how-to-request-a-wskey.en.html).

 When filling out the request form, be sure to choose "WorldCat Metadata API"